 2009 – the year of Isildur1

-After the rapid expansion, many professional poker players became widely recognized and could even be compared to famous musicians or movie stars by their following and popularity.
-The industry was hitting new height every year.
+Following the rapid expansion, professional poker players became superstars.
+Fans compared them to famous musicians or movie stars.
+The industry hit new heights every single year.

 No one knew who he was at the time, but Isildur1 looked fearless and was willing to play anyone who accepted the challenge.